Clonephaze/Clonephaze/README.md

 ## Hey there 👋, thanks for checking out my page!

 My name is Jack, and I'm a software developer.
-I am able to work fairly efficiently with JavaScript, Python, HTML, and CSS.
-I am also working on learning C. I have a couple projects I've made here but hopefully there will many more to come.
+I am able to work with JavaScript, Python, HTML, and CSS.
+I am also working on learning C. Thanks for checking out my page!

 #### You can leave me a message via [GitHub Discussion](https://github.com/Clonephaze/Clonephaze/discussions)

 ### Projects

+[🖥 Dangerous to go Alone Wiki!](https://github.com/Clonephaze/DtgA) A wiki designed soley by me for the mod "Dangerous to go Alone" for breath of the wild!

 [🤖 Clone's test bot](https://github.com/Clonephaze/Clones-Test-Bot) My own Discord bot, always being updated and improved.
 Mostly a project for me to practice my JavaScript, Python, and batch skills.